Zippy-boy/wire-pod/Home.md

 - The Vector mobile app cannot work with a bot that has been authenticated with wire-pod.
     - An alternative, mostly functional web app alternative is available
 - You must use 1.8 if you want to use this with a production bot.
+You cannot use any firmware version below that.
 I personally haven't run into any issues with it, and have noticed it to actually be quite active, but it is something to note.
     - When Digital Dream Labs provides newer escape pod robot software, you can upgrade to those and they should retain functionality with wire-pod.
 - Vector 2.0 is not compatible with wire-pod.